 You need to collaborate with designers, marketers, salespeople, and more to ensure that physical and digital storefronts alike have a strong branded aesthetic.

 As they should be.
 Your brand needs to be memorable, and your products need to be positioned attractively to your target buyer.
-In the same way that you’d disappoint an Overstock shopper by presenting them with full-price Nike shoes, you need to know who you’re talking to and what they want if you’re going to make the sale.
+In the same way that you’d disappoint an Overstock shopper by presenting them with full-price Nike shoes, you need to know who you’re talking to and what they want if you’re going to drive sales.

 And it’s not all about store layout.
 Merchandising involves all the senses.